snnd/neogit/README.md

-This project attempts to make a simple "git". <br />
+This project attempts to make a simple "git" using C. <br />
 Made for the fundamentals of programming course at Sharif University.